isomerpages/moe-stmargaretpri/_learning-at-sms/Home Based Learning.md

 ##### 3. Find password reset email

-When you use the [Forgot Password feature](https://mo.learning.moe.edu.sg/UserGuide/Vle/student/administration/forgot-password.html) to reset your password, an email with a password reset link will be sent to you.
+When you use the&nbsp;[Forgot Password feature](https://mo.learning.moe.edu.sg/UserGuide/Vle/student/administration/forgot-password.html)&nbsp;to reset your password, an email with a password reset link will be sent to you.
 If you cannot find the email in your inbox, it may be in the spam folder.

-_**Note**: If the link has expired, go to the login page and select **Forgot Password** to request another link._
+_**Note**: If the link has expired, go to the login page and select&nbsp;**Forgot Password**&nbsp;to request another link._